 DALLAS EXPRESS.
 The Dallas Express, a black newspaper, was published weekly at Dallas by W. E. King beginning in 1893.
 Carter W. Wesley, owner of the Houston Informer (see HOUSTON INFORMER AND TEXAS FREEMAN), purchased the paper around 1970, but plans to move it to Houston did not materialize, and publication ceased around November of that year.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Diana J. Kleiner, "DALLAS EXPRESS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/eed16.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Diana J. Kleiner, "DALLAS EXPRESS," accessed July 07, 2020, http://www.tshaonline.org/handbook/online/articles/eed16.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.